pavelsolis/Git-GitHub-Primer/README.md

 $ git checkout -b <branchname> <parent>	# Create branch <branchname> off the <parent> branch and switch to it
 $ git branch -u origin/<branchname>	# Set the behind-the-remote branch <branchname> to track origin/<branchname>
 ```
-- When you finish a working session in one machine, always commit and push the changes.
+- When you finish working in one machine, always commit and push the changes.
 When you start working on another machine, always pull first.
 - The blackout originates when you push changes to the remote from the first machine *before* creating the branch in the other machines.

 ### Temporarily Save Changes <a name="git-stash"></a>